 There is an annual H-1B cap, which limits the number of new H-1B visas available to foreign workers looking to come into the US.
 Currently the H-1B cap count is set at 65,000 new visas per year.
 However, applicants need to be mindful that there are 6,800 visas that are set aside for Singapore and Chile Free Trade Agreement filings.
 Also, there are 20,000 additional visas set aside for individuals who have earned a Master's or higher degrees from U.S. based higher education institutions.
 Therefore, there are only 58,200 new visa available each year plus 20,000 reserved for those who have attained higher education.
 Apart from this, unused Regular Caps from the previous fiscal year are added to the current fiscal year.
 To calculate the cap amount, one may use this equation: Current Fiscal Year (65,000) &- Chile and Singapore Free Trade Agreement Cap (6,800) + Unused H-1B Caps from previous Fiscal Year(X) + Petitions that were Denied, Rejected or Withdrawn(X) = Annual Cap for Current Fiscal Year

 Due to the low number of H-1B visas available each year, a visa applicant needs to be mindful of the following:

-- Though there is no deadline as to when the H1Bs should be submitted by, once the H1B Cap is reached, USCIS will stop accepting cases for FY 2015.
-So in the case of FY 2014, H-1B cap was reached within the first 5days of the new filing season meaning the USCIS stopped accepting applications within the first week.
+- Though there is no deadline as to when the H-1Bs should be submitted by, once the H-1B Cap is reached, USCIS will stop accepting cases for FY 2024.

 - When a Cap is reached within the first 5 days of the new filing season, all petitions may be subject to a computerized random selection.
 They will first conduct a selection on the Masters Degree Cap.
 Masters Degree cases that were not selected will then be put through another random selection with the Regular Cap.